Will3am13/Robot_Vision_System/Final_Paper.md

 7. Close the gripper

 **Sorting Control System (Raspberry Pi)**
-1. Based on object class, select appropriate destination bin (Corroded vs. Non-Corroded)
+1. Based on object class, select the appropriate destination bin (Corroded vs. Non-Corroded)
-2. Calculate path to destination
+2. Calculate the path to the destination
 3. Execute sorting movement
-4. Open gripper to release object at destination
+4. Open the gripper to release the object at the destination
 5. Return to neutral position
 6. Log sorting operation